EgwDean/Web-Project-24-25/babis_login/REAMDE.md

 - This button, when clicked, triggers the form submission process.
 - The type="submit" indicates that this button is meant to submit the form data.

-# When the "Login" button is pressed, the browser collects the data from all input
-# fields within the <form> and sends it to the server specified in the action attribute.
+<b>When the "Login" button is pressed, the browser collects the data from all input fields within the <form> and sends it to the server specified in the action attribute.</b>

 -----------------------------------------------------------------------------------------------------------------------
 <br><br>